mb0028/CrystalMusic/README.md

 To-Do
 - [ ] Tag editor
+- [ ] Add some settings for more customization
 - [ ] App stays in background without being killed
 - [x] ~~Home widget~~